kubernetes-sigs/cluster-api-operator/docs/capi-operator-proposal.md

   https://github.com/kubernetes-sigs/cluster-api-provider-aws/releases.
 - If FetchConfiguration is not nil, exactly one of `URL` or `Selector` must be specified.
-- `FetchConfiguration.Selector` is used to fetch provider’s components and metadata from ConfigMaps stored inside the cluster.
+- `FetchConfiguration.ConfigMap` is used to fetch provider’s components and metadata from ConfigMaps stored inside the cluster.
 Each ConfigMap is expected to contain components and metadata for a specific version only.
-So if multiple versions of the providers need to be specified, they can be added as separate ConfigMaps and labeled with the same selector.
+So if multiple versions of the providers need to be specified, they can be added as separate ConfigMaps.
 This provides the same behavior as the “local” provider repositories but now from within the management cluster.
 - `FetchConfiguration` is used only during init and upgrade operations.
   Changes made to the contents of `FetchConfiguration` will not trigger a reconciliation.
 This is similar behavior to `ProviderSpec.SecretName`.